Rosemary Garlic Brisket

 Instructions

 - Preheat the oven to 325º.
-Make a paste by finely chopping the garlic, salt, and rosemary leaves to a small bowl along with 2 tablespoons of the olive oil.
+Make a paste by finely chopping the garlic, salt, and rosemary leaves in a small bowl along with 2 tablespoons of the olive oil.

 - Heat the juices over medium-high and cook till reduced by half.
 You may thicken by adding a mixture of 1 tablespoon of flour mixed with 2 tablespoons of water.